MicrosoftDocs/win32-pr.pt-br/desktop-src/TaskSchd/monthlytrigger-runonlastdayofmonth.md

 ## <a name="property-value"></a>Valor da propriedade

-Verdadeiro indica que a tarefa é executada no último dia do mês, independentemente da data real do dia; caso contrário, false.
+True indica que a tarefa é executado no último dia do mês, independentemente da data real desse dia; caso contrário, False.

 ## <a name="requirements"></a>Requisitos